Experimental realisation of the topological Haldane model

-When atoms move through regions of $\textbf{q}$-space with non-zero curvature, they acquire an orthogonal velocity proportional to the applied force and $\Omega(\textbf{q})$ \cite{Chang1995,Dudarev2004,Price2012,Dauphin2013}.
-The underlying harmonic confinement caused by the laser beams in the experiment couples real and momentum-space, leading to a drift in quasi-momentum.
-We move the atoms along the $y$-direction such that their trajectories sample the regions where the Berry-curvature is concentrated.
+In order to determine the topology of the lowest band, we move the atoms along the y-direction such that their trajectories sample the regions where the Berry-curvature is concentrated, and record their final position.
+As atoms move through regions of $\textbf{q}$-space with non-zero curvature, they acquire an orthogonal velocity proportional to the applied force and $\Omega(\textbf{q})$ \cite{Chang1995,Dudarev2004,Price2012,Dauphin2013}.
+The underlying harmonic confinement caused by the laser beams in the experiment couples real and momentum-space, meaning that a displacement in real space leads to a drift in quasi-momentum.
 We apply a gradient of $\Delta E/h = 114.6(1)$\,Hz per site and measure the center of mass of the quasi-momentum distribution in the lowest band after one full Bloch cycle.
-Subtracting the result for the opposite gradient gives the differential drift $\cal{D}$, which provides more direct access to the Berry-curvature distribution \cite{Price2012}.
-For individual drifts, which constitute a measurement of the local Berry-curvature, see Supplementary Figs. \hyperref[fig:drifts_IS]{S14} and \hyperref[fig:drifts_TRS]{S15}.
-When breaking only IS, $\cal{D}$ vanishes and is independent of $\Delta_\mathrm{AB}$, as the Berry-curvature is odd, see Fig. 2c.
-In contrast, when only TRS is broken, a differential drift is observed for $\varphi=90^{\circ}$, which, as expected, is opposite for $\varphi=-90^{\circ}$ and disappears as the modulation becomes linear, see Fig. 2d and 4c.
-This is a direct consequence of the Berry-curvature being even, with its sign given by the rotation direction of the lattice modulation.
-For these parameters we explore the topological regime of the Haldane model with $\Delta_{\mathrm{AB}}=0$.
+As the velocity caused by the Berry-curvature inverts when inverting the force, we subtract the result for the opposite gradient to obtain the differential drift $\cal{D}$.
+This quantity is more suitable for distinguishing trivial from non-trivial Berry-curvature distributions than the response to a single gradient (Methods) \cite{Price2012}.
+The latter does however provide information about the local Berry-curvature and is shown in Extended Data Figure 2.
+When breaking only IS, we observe that $\cal{D}$ vanishes and is independent of $\Delta_\mathrm{AB}$, as the Berry-curvature is point-antisymmetric, see Fig. \ref{fig:observables}c.
+In contrast, when only TRS is broken, we explore the topological regime of the Haldane model with $\Delta_{\mathrm{AB}}=0$.
+A differential drift is observed for $\varphi=90^{\circ}$, which, as expected, is opposite for $\varphi=-90^{\circ}$, see Fig. \ref{fig:observables}d and \ref{fig:driftphasediagram}c.
+This is a direct consequence of the Berry-curvature being point-symmetric, with its sign given by the rotation direction of the lattice modulation.
+In fact, here a non-zero $\cal{D}$ can only originate from a non-zero integrated Berry-curvature (Methods).
+As the modulation becomes linear, the drift disappears.
+This is smoothed by the increased transfer to the higher band when the gap becomes smaller, which predominantly affects atoms that would experience the strongest Berry-curvature.
+These observations are qualitatively confirmed by semiclassical simulations shown in Extended Data Figure 1.

 Within the Haldane model, the competition of simultaneously broken TRS and IS is of particular interest, as it features a topological transition between a trivial band insulator and a Chern-insulator.
 In this regime, both the band-structure and Berry-curvature are no longer point-symmetric and the energy gap $G_{\pm}$ at the two Dirac points is given by